Popstar: Never Stop Never Stopping: Plot

-Conner's feelings of betrayal by Harry, Seal (now married to Ashley), and a Yelp review on PartyWolves.com spark him to test the loyalty of Owen and his yes men by making them pancakes mixed with dog feces.
-Owen, offended that Conner considered him among his "lackeys", leaves the crew.
-After this, and the death of his beloved pet turtle Maximus, Conner sinks into a depression, becomes increasingly erratic, and fights Martin Sheen.

-Conner moves back to Sacramento, living in his mother's house while she is touring with Fall Out Boy.
-He begins drinking heavily, starts selling childish horse drawings online, and develops a passion for dressage.
-Checking up on Conner, Paula forces Conner to leave the house and takes him to a club where Owen is performing a DJ set of his own.
+Conner's feelings of betrayal spark him to test the loyalty of Owen and his yes men by making them pancakes mixed with dog feces.
+Owen, offended that Conner considered him among his "lackeys", quits.
+After this, and the death of his beloved pet turtle Maximus, Conner sinks into a depression, becomes increasingly erratic, and eventually moves back to Sacramento in his mother's home.
+Checking up on Conner, Paula forces him to leave the house and takes him to a club where Owen is performing a DJ set of his own.
 Under the cloak of the music and a shoddy disguise, Conner comes to realize how poorly he has conducted himself in recent months.

 Owen's production skills but lack of singing ability in the set cause Conner and Owen to realize how much they need each other.
 They reconcile and decide to finally make amends with Lawrence.
-In Colorado, Conner apologizes to Lawrence, finally acknowledges that Lawrence wrote the Catchphrase verse, and gives him the Poppy music award he won for the song.
-It is revealed that Lawrence grows marijuana on his farm, and as the three get high and collaborate in Lawrence's studio, Conner receives news from Paula that a six-minute slot has opened for Conner to perform at the Poppys due to Taylor Swift being arrested for murder.
+In Colorado, Conner apologizes to Lawrence, finally acknowledges that Lawrence wrote the Catchphrase Verse, and gives him the Poppy music award he won for the song.
+It is revealed that Lawrence grows marijuana on his farm, and as the three get high and collaborate in Lawrence's studio, Conner receives news from Paula that a six-minute slot has opened for Conner to perform at the Poppys.
 With encouragement from Owen and Lawrence, he decides to both reunite the Style Boyz and continue his work as Conner4Real.

-At the Poppys, Hunter is contractually obligated to promote Aquaspin while presenting an award, prompting an argument with Mariah Carey.
-Harry orders him to find himself a new manager after Hunter insults him backstage.
-Conner reconciles with Harry and later finds out that the six-minute slot has been shortened to three, forcing him to perform either a Conner4Real song or a Style Boyz song.
+At the Poppys, Hunter gets into an argument on stage while presenting an award, and Harry quits as his manager after he insults him backstage; Conner reconciles with Harry.
+Conner then finds out that the six-minute slot has been shortened to three, forcing him to perform either a Conner4Real song or a Style Boyz song.
 Conner decides to perform the Style Boyz's new song "Incredible Thoughts" featuring Michael Bolton.

-As Hunter leaves in defeat, Conner reflects on the lessons he learned and the value of holding onto relationships after reaching stardom interspersed with such musings as if Lawrence knew a crew member at the Poppys who kissed him; and why Deborah, an Aquaspin employee who he had met with previously, was backstage.
-Conner introduces a new baby turtle named Maximus II before one of the Party Wolves attacks him.
+Afterwards, he reflects on the lessons he learned and the value of holding onto relationships after reaching stardom.

-During the credits, reporters from CMZ talk about the Style Boyz getting back together.